-Faster than hiking and more liberating than motorized transportation, one of the best ways to see a country is to explore it by bike.
-Whether you prefer to explore independently or join a guided cycling tour, there are many cycling paths throughout Europe to choose from.
+Faster than hiking and more liberating than motorized transportation, one of the best ways to explore a country is to explore it by bike on one of the many cycling routes in Europe.

 Elbe Cycle Route, Germany

 This well-maintained path is the most popular biking trail in Germany.
 Starting in Bad Schandau and ending in the North Sea (or vice versa), the trail is 540 miles long and part of an internationally connected cycling route.

 The scenery along the Elbe River changes delightfully along the way and is often simply stunning.
 You will pass, and hopefully stop to visit, charming towns such as Wittenberg and Dessau and historic cities such as Dresden and Hamburg.
 There are cyclist-friendly restaurants and accommodations.